commutatus/spotlight-search/README.md

     $ rails g spotlight_search:install

+The install generator does the following

+* `require spotlight_search` added to application.js

+* Copies required files for the spotlight_search to work, Such as gemassets.rb, webpacker.yml, environment.js

+* Copies initializer file

+* Adds a line in route for mounting.

 Generator that installs filter and table files to application

     $ rails g spotlight_search:filter orders --filters search:input order_status:multi_select status:select

+The install generator does the following

+* Copies the filter partial and the controller with necessary changes

 Filter arguments can be passed as an array and the format is `filter_scope:type_of_filter_input`

 `--init_js` This flag installs necessary packages like Jquery, Coffeescript, Select2.
 You can ignore it by removing it from the command

-Include the spotlight_search javascript by adding the line `//= require spotlight_search` to your `app/assets/javascripts/application.js`

 ## Usage